JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/structure_aware_navbar.md

 <include from="language_and_filetype.md" element-id="custom_language_tutorial_header"></include>

-Structure aware navbar allows displaying specific file elements in the [navigation bar](https://www.jetbrains.com/help/idea/guided-tour-around-the-user-interface.html#navigation-bar), depending on the location of the caret in it.
+Structure-aware navbar allows displaying specific file elements in the [navigation bar](https://www.jetbrains.com/help/idea/guided-tour-around-the-user-interface.html#navigation-bar), depending on the location of the caret in it.
 For example, in Java this is used to display the class and method in which the caret is currently located.

-## Define a SimpleStructureAwareNavbar
+## Define a Structure-Aware Navbar

 The [`SimpleStructureAwareNavbar`](%gh-sdk-samples%/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleStructureAwareNavbar.java) implements
 [`StructureAwareNavBarModelExtension`](%gh-ic%/platform/lang-impl/src/com/intellij/ide/navigationToolbar/StructureAwareNavBarModelExtension.kt).